untitaker/blog/content/articles/python-custom-tracebacks.rst

 * A user stepping through our artificial frames with ``pdb`` will be able to access our defined helper functions, call them again etc. This might be something you can live with.
+* I'm sure it has many more.

+That's it for now.
+I'll eventually write a follow-up to this blogpost where we explore fixes for both problems.
+It will probably involve creating our own code objects, like Jinja does.